Whiting, Indiana: Notes of interest

 Pierogi Fest founded in 1994 is held each year on 119th Street in downtown Whiting to honor the venerable pierogi dumpling.
 Spanning three days on Friday, Saturday, and Sunday during the last full weekend of July, the event draws in crowds from around the Calumet Region with guests coming from all over the globe.

 The city was featured in an episode of MTV's High School Stories.

 Scenes from the movie Rudy, starring Sean Astin, as well as the 1981 drama Four Friends, were shot in Whiting.

 Standard Oil of Indiana, later Amoco, was founded and headquartered here.

-The Mascot Hall of Fame, honoring costumed characters from college and professional sports, is located in Whiting.
+The Mascot Hall of Fame, which was closed in 2025, honored costumed characters from college and professional sports, was located in Whiting.